itsjoshuagraves/digitalgarden/content/log/2025-01-20/index.md

 title: New Beginnings
 image: joshua-tree.webp
 bookToc: false
+summary: I spent the last year living in Joshua Tree, CA. It was wonderful.
+The landscape is incredible, the energy invigorating.
+It was the perfect place to move.
+Now I’m splitting my time between there and somewhere else.
+It's a more nomadic life, but I enjoy it.

 ---

 I spent the last year living in Joshua Tree, CA. It was wonderful.
 The landscape is incredible, the energy invigorating.
-But now I’m splitting my time between there and somewhere else.
-So it’s as if I have two homes now.
+It was the perfect place to move.
+Now I’m splitting my time between there and somewhere else.
+It's a more nomadic life, but I very much enjoy it.

 ![Dahlia](./kitty.webp)